rmkubik/til/finite-state-machine.md

 ```

 ## State Constructor Object Format
 This is the example format of the `states` object passed into the FSM contructor function.
 Each state the machine can be in is defined as a property on the object.
-Each state then further has properites named the same as the actions it supports.
-If a state doesn't need to support a given action it doesn't need to have a corresponding action property.
+Each state then further has properity functions named the same as the actions it supports.
+If a state doesn't need to support a given action it can ignore the corresponding action property.
 ```javascript
 {
     state1: {